 The fire of Azerbaijan: Ateshgah temple and Yanar Dag

-A guide to Azerbaijan's fire sights near Baku — the Ateshgah fire temple and the Yanar Dag burning hillside.
-Why the 'Land of Fire' earned its name, the history behind these places, and how to visit.
+Azerbaijan's fire sights near Baku — the Ateshgah fire temple and Yanar Dag burning hillside.
+Why it's the 'Land of Fire', and how to visit.

 Why Azerbaijan is the "Land of Fire"

 The Absheron Peninsula sits on rich natural gas deposits, and for millennia gas escaping to the surface has ignited into flames that never go out.
 Those eternal fires shaped local belief long before the modern oil era — fire worship and reverence for these sites run deep in the region's history.
-Understanding that is the key to both places below.
+Some traditions connect the flames to Zoroastrian devotion, in which fire is a sacred symbol of purity; over the centuries, pilgrims and travelers of different faiths were drawn to the same burning ground.
+Understanding that long relationship between people and flame is the key to both places below.

 Ateshgah: the fire temple